chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 - **Plan your downtime:** This upgrade requires downtime.
 Before upgrading, set the environment to handle the downtime.
 Run `sudo chef-automate maintenance on` to turn on maintenance mode.
 - **Backup Chef Automate database:** This Chef Automate version upgrades ElasticSearch.
 [Backup](/automate/backup/) your data before upgrading.
-- **Current version should be 3.0.49:** If you are not on *3.0.49* version, do regular upgrades according to your topology.
+- **Current version should be 3.0.49:** If you are not on the *3.0.49* version, do regular upgrades according to your topology.

 ## Upgrade to Version 3.0.49